sebasjm/antlr/README.txt

   number of rule memoization cache misses

 * made DFA DOT diagrams go left to right not top to bottom

-* When the DFA construction routine finds itself infinitely recursing, it reports a warning, but now it stops working (doing closure ops) on a state after finding this problem.
-Often the other alts in the DFA will be a problem also so this should save some analysis time and reduce number of errors.
-There is no point in continuing with any closures; a single recursive issue is enough to ruin the state.

 * I try to recursive overflow states now by resolving these states with semantic/syntactic predicates if they exist.
 The DFA is then